WICG/turtledove/FLEDGE.md

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
 The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

 In some cases, multiple SSPs may want to run their own auction and send the winner up to another auction.
 To facilitate these "component auctions", `componentAuctions` can optionally contain additional auction configurations for each seller's "component auction".
 The winning bid of each of these "component auctions" will be passed to the top-most auction.
 How bids are scored in this case is further described in [2.4 Scoring Bids in Component Auctions](#24-scoring-bids-in-component-auctions).
+The `AuctionConfig` of Component auctions may not have their own `componentAuctions`.

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.

 Optionally, `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's bidding scripts.
 If no value is specified for a particular buyer, a default timeout of 50 ms will be selected.
 Any `perBuyerTimeouts` higher than 500 ms will be clamped to 500 ms. A key of `'*'` is used to change the default of unspecified buyers.

 A `Permissions-Policy` directive named "run-ad-auction" controls access to the `navigator.runAdAuction()` API.

+In the case of a component auction, all `AuctionConfig` parameters for that component auction are only scoped to buyer and seller scripts run as part of that auction component.
+Similarly, all vaues specified by the top-level auction are not applied to the component auctions.

 #### 2.2 Auction Participants